timKraeuter/BPM-2024-Extended/README.md

 ![Screenshot 2 of the tool](./artifacts/images/Screenshot2.png)

 ### Source code
-We will make the source code available after review of the paper since the code is located in different repository and might compromise the double-blind review process.
+We will make the source code available after the paper is reviewed since it is distributed between different repositories and might compromise the double-blind review process.
 If reviewers want access to the code before, we can anonymize the repositories on demand.

 1. Analysis tool written in **Rust**: [TBD](https://github.com/)